soundpress/RulesOfNYC/docs/c19/index.rst

    (1) Automatically indicate the on/off-duty status of the Vehicle to the contractor’s systems;

-   (2) Automatically switch to the appropriate on/off-duty status in response to the Driver’s use of the contractor’s system:
+   (2) Automatically switch to the appropriate on/off-duty status in response to the Driver’s use of the contractor’s system;

+   (3) Driver must be within 0.35 of a mile in order to indicate that the vehicle is at the pickup location;

-   (3) Notify the Driver of a Dispatch using the Technology System’s driver interface in a manner that identifies such dispatch as coming from the Accessible Taxi Dispatcher; and
+   (4) Notify the Driver of a Dispatch using the Technology System’s driver interface in a manner that identifies such dispatch as coming from the Accessible Taxi Dispatcher; and

-   (4) Transmit all Trip Data to the Accessible Taxi Dispatcher’s system as it is collected.
+   (5) Transmit all Trip Data to the Accessible Taxi Dispatcher’s system as it is collected.